Website Navigation for Screen Readers

 • Only one application per lead PI will be accepted.
 There is no limit to the number of proposals you can participate in as a co-PI.

-• If you were the lead PI of a funded 2022 Discovery Award, you are not eligible to apply as the lead PI of a 2023 award.
-You will be eligible again in 2024.
+• If you were the lead PI of a funded 2023 Discovery Award, you are not eligible to apply as the lead PI of a 2024 award.
+You will be eligible again in 2025.

 Applications from all academic and professional disciplines at the university are welcome, and may cover fundamental, applied, or clinical research in any field, as well as the development of applied creative projects in the arts and humanities.
-Applications must include at least two faculty members and/or APL staff members representing at least two separate schools/divisions or affiliates of the university.

 Schools/divisions and affiliates are as follows: Applied Physics Laboratory (APL); Berman Institute of Bioethics (BI); Bloomberg School of Public Health (BSPH); Carey Business School (CBS); Center for Talented Youth (CTY); Human Language Technology Center of Excellence (HLTCOE); Jhpiego; Krieger School of Arts & Sciences (KSAS); Peabody Institute; School of Advanced International Studies (SAIS); School of Education (SOE); School of Medicine (SOM); School of Nursing (SON); Sheridan Libraries; and Whiting School of Engineering (WSE).